akvorado/akvorado/CONTRIBUTING.md

 hard to do so, it is possible to spawns services through Docker.
 Locally, one can spawns them through `docker compose -f docker/docker-compose-dev.yml`.
 GitHub actions are using services to spawn them.

+For manual tests, you can use `make docker-dev` to build a Docker container of Akvorado, then use `docker compose up` to run Docker compose.
+Beware to not destroy the volume for GeoIP at each tentative as there is a per-day limit on the number of times one IP can fetch the GeoIP database.